+- The RSLG advocates workplaces to make the most of Auckland's increasingly diverse workforce by establishing practices of pay equity, recognition of prior education and work experience and most of all, freedom of cultural expression, fairness and human dignity across workforce operations and supply chains^{ccx}. - The RSLG promotes skills and entrepreneurial support initiatives, including career guidance to be given to former refugees, recent migrants and ethnic communities for enhanced labour market participation. - The RSLG supports more accessible opportunities for English language courses for ethnic communities and migrants. - The RSLG will review the recommendations of the Former Refugees, Recent Migrants and Ethnic Communities Employment Action Plan and incorporate those, where appropriate, into the ongoing work of the RSLG. - The RSLG supports community and government-led initiatives, including recognition of relevant skills and experience, and support for the recently Ministry of Business Innovation and Employment report on eliminating worker exploitation^{ccxi}.

+- Successful resettlement of ethnic communities

+- Reduction in bias into and through employment

+- Skills maximised in employment

+- Potential productivity increase

+- Auckland Chamber of Commerce

+- Auckland Regional Migrant Services (ARMS)

+- · Auckland Unlimited

-The RSLG advocates workplaces to make the most of Auckland's increasingly diverse workforce by establishing practices of pay equity, recognition of prior education and work experience and most of all, freedom of cultural expression, fairness and human dignity across workforce operations and supply chains^{ccx}.
-The RSLG promotes skills and entrepreneurial support initiatives, including career guidance to be given to former refugees, recent migrants and ethnic communities for enhanced labour market participation.
-The RSLG supports more accessible opportunities for English language courses for ethnic communities and migrants.
-The RSLG will review the recommendations of the Former Refugees, Recent Migrants and Ethnic Communities Employment Action Plan and incorporate those, where appropriate, into the ongoing work of the RSLG.
-The RSLG supports community and government-led initiatives, including recognition of relevant skills and experience, and support for the recently Ministry of Business Innovation and Employment report on eliminating worker exploitation^{ccsi}.
-Medium Term Successful resettlement of ethnic communities Reduction in bias into and through employment Skills maximised in employment Potential productivity increase Auckland Chamber of Commerce Auckland Regional Migrant Services (ARMS) Auckland Unlimited Chinese New Settlers Services Trust (CNSST) Migrant Action Trust UNIMIG- FIRST Union Waitākere Refugee Services A. People - Fostering an inclusive workforce for people with h disabilities The RSLG supports the establishment of employment working groups for different disabilities to address specific needs for each group and as a way of facilitating good employer responses for the region.
-The RSLG promotes support for young people with disabilities to receive the same education opportunities as other New Zealanders.
-The RSLG advocates that the education sector is aware of the critical levers that will stop young people with disabilities in New Zealanders from accessing education.
-The RSLG has committed to supporting the Working Matters Disability Employment Action Plan^{CCAI} which is an all-of-government Action Plan that aims to help ensure an inclusive economic recovery from COVID-19 where people with disabilities and people with health conditions can participate in employment as they want to, on an equal basis.
-In addition, develop a robust understanding of the needs of people with disability Employment Action Plan.
-Medium and Long Term Support people to steer their own employment futures Back people who want to work and employers with the right support Partner with industry to increase good work opportunities people with disabilities and health conditions Government support to help workplaces put necessary equipment/tools/resources in place to have more disabled people access employment Increase number of disabled school leavers accessing employment straight form school Auckland Council Employer organisations Ministry of Social Development Tāmaki 10,000 Trade unions A. People - Supporting older people to remain the workford ce The RSLG advocates for initiatives that maintain employability of older workers in the region's workforce.
-The RSLG supports regional initiatives that will move the mindsets of employers to embrace older workers as an asset rather than a liability.
-The RSLG promotes supporting and protecting the welfare and wellbeing of older people in the workplace across Tāmaki Makaurau.
-The RSLG will review the recommendations from the recently released Older Workers Employment Action Plan^{codil} and incorporate these, where appropriate, into the ongoing work of the RSLG.
-Medium and Long Term Support people to steer their own employment futures Back people who want to work and employers with the right support Auckland Council Employer organisations Ministry of Social Development Tāmaki 10,000 Trade unions
+- Chinese New Settlers Services Trust (CNSST)

+- · Migrant Action Trust

+- · UNIMIG- FIRST Union

+- Waitākere Refugee Services

+A. People - Fostering an inclusive workforce for people with disabilities

+- The RSLG supports the establishment of employment working groups for different disabilities to address specific needs for each group and as a way of facilitating good employer responses for the region. - The RSLG promotes support for young people with disabilities to receive the same education opportunities as other New Zealanders - The RSLG advocates that the education sector is aware of the critical levers that will stop young people with disabilities in New Zealanders from accessing education. - The RSLG has committed to supporting the Working Matters Disability Employment Action Plancod which is an all-ofgovernment Action Plan that aims to help ensure an inclusive economic recovery from COVID-19 where people with disabilities and people with health conditions can participate in employment as they want to, on an equal basis.
+In addition, develop a robust understanding of the needs of people with disabilities in Tāmaki Makaurau based on the Working Matters Disability Employment Action Plan. - Medium and Suppo Long Term own 6 - Support people to steer their own employment futures - Back people who want to work and employers with the right support - Partner with industry to increase good work opportunities people with disabilities and health conditions - Government support to help workplaces put necessary equipment/tools/resources in place to have more disabled people access employment - Increase number of disabled school leavers accessing employment straight form school

+- · Auckland Council

+- Employer organisations

+- · Ministry of Social Development

+- Tāmaki 10,000

+- Trade unions

+A. People - Supporting older people to remain the workforce

+- The RSLG advocates for initiatives that maintain employability of older workers in the region's workforce. - The RSLG supports regional initiatives that will move the mindsets of employers to embrace older workers as an asset rather than a liability. - The RSLG promotes supporting and protecting the welfare and wellbeing of older people in the workplace across Tāmaki Makaurau. - The RSLG will review the recommendations from the recently released Older Workers Employment Action Plan^{coxiii} and incorporate these, where appropriate, into the ongoing work of the RSLG. - Medium and Long Term - Support people to steer their own employment futures - Back people who want to work and employers with the right support - Auckland Council - Employer organisations - · Ministry of Social Development - Tāmaki 10.000 - Trade unions